DFE-Digital/register-early-career-teachers/documentation/site/content/product/principles.md

 We know it will help meet user needs, but less significantly.

-Instead, we will prioritise on the top issues that generate lots of support tickets, like when we can't find early career teacher or mentor records in the database for qualified teachers.
+Instead, we will prioritise issues that generate lots of support tickets, like when we can't find early career teacher or mentor records in the database for qualified teachers.

 ## Good over perfect